Vukovar-Srijem County: Roman Sirmium

-During the classical times the Danube river was a part of the Danubian Limes.
+During the classical times, the Danube river was a part of the Danubian Limes.
 It was a birthplace of Roman emperors Valentinian I and Valens while the entire region was oriented towards the nearby Sirmium, a city declared one of four capitals of the Roman Empire in 294.

 Middle Ages

 Ottoman period

-During the Ottoman Hungary period the region was a pat of the Sanjak of Syrmia with seat in contemporary town of Ilok.
+During the Ottoman Hungary period the region was a part of the Sanjak of Syrmia with seat in contemporary town of Ilok.

 Habsburg Empire and Austria-Hungary

 The Ottoman Empire retreated from the region after the signing of the 1699 Treaty of Karlowitz.
 The region became a part of the Habsburg Kingdom of Slavonia and Slavonian Military Frontier as part of the Habsburg Monarchy (until 1804), Austrian Empire (1804–1867) and Austria-Hungary (1867–1918).

 The historical Slavonian Syrmia County, with its seat also in Vukovar, existed for most of the period between 1745 and 1922.

 During the revolutions of 1848 in the Austrian Empire the historical county and parts of the Military Frontier, including most of modern Vukovar-Srijem County, briefly became part of the short-lived self-declared Serbian Vojvodina.
 In the aftermath, from 1849, the Military Frontier was restored and the historical county was split: the eastern part became part of the Neusatz (Novi Sad) district of the Voivodeship of Serbia and Banat of Temeschwar crown land; the western part, which broadly corresponded to the northern part of modern Vukovar-Srijem County, including Vukovar, was merged into the Essek (Osijek) county of Slavonia.
-The border between the two was broadly similar, but not identical, to the modern Croatia-Serbia border; notably, Ilok lay just to the east of the border, and it ran through was is today Bapska, dividing Bapska-proper (in Neusatz) and Novak (in Essek).
+The border between the two was broadly similar, but not identical, to the modern Croatia-Serbia border; notably, Ilok lay just to the east of the border, and it ran through what is today Bapska, dividing Bapska-proper (in Neusatz) and Novak (in Essek).

 In 1860 the pre-1848 divisions, including the historical Syrmia County, were restored.

 In 1881 the Slavonian Military Frontier was abolished and large parts of it were merged into Syrmia County.
 Between 1881 and 1922 it covered the contemporary county and the area of modern-day Srem District (except Mačvanska Mitrovica), Zemun, Surčin and New Belgrade subdivisions of Belgrade, easternmost parts of Brod-Posavina County and Petrovaradin, Beočin, Neštin, Vizić and Sremski Karlovci.

 World War I

 Kingdom of Yugoslavia

-Some of the villages in the region were settled by Salonica front Serbian soldiers and families as an reward for their contribution to war efforts.
+Some of the villages in the region were settled by Salonica front Serbian soldiers and families as a reward for their contribution to war efforts.

 The old Habsburg Syrmia County remained a subdivision of the Kingdom of Serbs, Croats and Slovenes (Yugoslavia from 1929) until 1922; it then became an oblast (with the same borders) until 1929.
 From 1929 it was split between the Sava and Danube Banovinas until 1939; the modern Vukovar-Srijem County was mostly contained with Sava Banovina.
 In 1939 Sava Banovina was merged into the Banovina of Croatia and its borders extended, encompassing all of the modern county.